imahdimir/auto-run-bash/README.md

 ```

 # Install pyenv
-Use Its installation guide on GitHub
+- Use Its installation guide on GitHub

-pyenv reqs
+- don't forget pyenv reqs

-Install pyenv virtualenv it is now included in pyenv installation, make sure it is installed
+- Install pyenv virtualenv it is now included in pyenv installation, make sure it is installed

-Add pyenv root to PATH and eval it on basrch, read the guide
+- Add pyenv root to PATH and eval it on basrch, read the guide

 # Restart Shell
 ```